 MUHBA Plaça del Rei Opened to the public in 1943, this museum displays remains dating from Roman Barcino in the 1st century BC to the early Middle Ages.
 By going underground, visitors can explore streets of Roman Barcelona.

-Gaudi Exhibition Center The Gaudí Exhibition Center is situated in the medieval Casa de la Pia Almoina, which incorporates the old Roman wall and ancient entrance to Barcelona’s Gothic Quarter.
-The museum consists of 1,000 square metres, distributed over three floors covering the life and work of the great Catalan architect.
+Gaudi Exhibition Center Situated in the medieval Casa de la Pia Almoina, the space incorporates the old Roman wall and ancient entrance to Barcelona’s Gothic Quarter.
+The museum consists of 1,000 square metres, distributed over three floors covering the life and work of the great Catalan architect, Antoni Gaudí.

 Museu de la Catedral The Museum of the Cathedral is located under the gallery of the Cloister, next to the chapel dedicated to Saint Lucia.
 Of special interest is The Pietà by 15th century Spanish painter Bartolomé Bermejo.